joseph-flinn/site/frontend/posts/engineering-portfolio-management-part1.md

 Development emerged to push the boundaries software development velocity even further; creating software development practices to streamline value delivery to the end user in safer ways.

-Before moving too much further, I do want to recognize the my bias in the software industry is from the startup Software-as-a-Service space.
+Before moving too much further, I do want to recognize my bias in the software industry is from the startup Software-as-a-Service space.
 I know that there are more stringent requirements in industries like aerospace where Agile project management is taboo and "test in production" cannot be used.